 Historic preservation, community reinvestment, parking, rezoning, and social challenges remain relevant in Fisher Park today, as they do in all older, mixed-use communities.
 The neighborhood remains a role model in Greensboro in confronting these challenges in thoughtful and innovative ways.
 The community is one of several creative clusters in which doctors, attorneys, architects, educators, entrepreneurs, and artists mingle and generate a vibrancy that makes Greensboro hum.
 It’s diversity of housing types, property values, and zoning uses provides a dynamic that place it among the most treasured places in the city.

-Vintage homes in the Fisher Park neighborhood opened their doors to ticketholders during Preservation Greensboro Incorporated’s seventh annual Tour of Historic Homes & Gardens on May 20-21, 2017.
+In 2017, several vintage homes in the Fisher Park neighborhood opened their doors to ticketholders during Preservation Greensboro Incorporated’s seventh annual Tour of Historic Homes & Gardens.
 The tour highlighted stunning features of early twentieth century architecture, including Craftsman architecture, two Colonial Revival designs, and a grand Tudor manor.

 Preservation Greensboro contributes a key role in the growth of Greensboro’s economy and vitality through tourism, reinvestment, and place-making.
 With diverse initiatives that help you to restore, explore, and connect with your community, Preservation Greensboro provides a voice for revitalization, improved quality of life, and conservation of historic resources for future generations.
 Are you a member yet?
 Learn more about Greensboro’s only member-supported preservation organization by exploring our website or joining our Facebook page.
 Please join us today!